theartofcomputerprogramming/meetup/README.md

 We begin to program the **MMIX** computer!

-We'll begin with learning instructions to branch and jump.
+We begin with instructions that let us directly use constants to set a register to any value.
+Then we learn instructions to branch and jump.
 These are the basis of essential programming control constructs like **if-else** conditions and **while** loops.
 This will allow us to finally study a complete program for an **MMIX** computer.

 Programs for **MMIX** are written in assembly language.
 An assembly language program is made up of a sequence of **MMIX** instructions plus directives for the assembly language processing program called the assembler.
 The output of the assembler is an object file that can actually run on the **MMIX**.